 Without decent WiFi connection for most of the week, I spend the last two days catching up with 4 different anime.
 But I still found the way to dig around the internet a little.
 For me, this week has been high on emotions.

 Lezhin Comics “3rd World Contest” First Prize Winner Spring in the Heart was disqualified.
-The webtoon used the ever popular hanahaki disease as the main concept.
-But little the author (and honestly, most of us) know this concept is copyrighted.
-The concept belongs to Naoko Matsuda for her manga Hanahaki Otome, licensed under Kodansha.
+The webtoon used the ever popular hanahaki disease as the main concept, which the the author didn’t know is copyrighted.
+It belongs to Naoko Matsuda for her manga Hanahaki Otome, licensed under Kodansha.

 I’m so sad.
-This webtoon was so promising and i’m not ready to let go… But not all is lost, folks (yet).
-Fans have helped author Dami reach out to Matsuda-sensei on twitter, both to apologise for the unfortunate turn of events and ask for permission.
-In turn, Matsuda-sensei has already contacted her editor regarding this matter and asked her to wait for the time being.
+This webtoon was so promising and I’m not ready to let go… But there might still be some hope.
+Fans have helped author Dami reach out to mangaka Matsuda on twitter, who has already contacted her editor about this matter.
 I’m anxious to see how this develops.

 Features and everything else

-Published BL (boy love) author Caroline Olsen writes about the history of the genre and how it’s faring nowadays.
+Published BL (boy love) author Caroline Olsen writes about the history of the genre and how it’s faring today.
 A must read.

 And while we are on the subject, Queer Fundanshi talks about BL tropes: Sudden death eating.
 The video explore the unfortunate but common trope of killing one of the main characters for the sake of his lover’s reaction.
 As a side note, another way to name the trope is bury your gays.

 By the way, what are you guys watching this season?
 I’m currently on board with: